Dental Practice Profit Sharing

 Final Thoughts On Designing A Dental Practice Profit Sharing Plan

-One of our pro-tips when advising dental practice owners is that profit sharing is not a replacement for market-competitive base pay.
-It should be a variable reward linked to performance.
+One of our pro-tips when advising dental practice owners is that dental practice profit sharing is not a replacement for market-competitive base pay.
+It should serve as a variable reward linked to performance.

 Your employees will value a coherent total compensation strategy that includes a competitive base pay, clear role expectations, and variable pay tied to measurable outcomes.